bullet-train-co/bullet_train-base/docs/super-scaffolding/sortable.md

 | out                 | sortable:out         |
 | cloned              | sortable:cloned      |

-The original event's listener arguments are passed as a simple numbered Array under `event.detail.args` of the native DOM event.
+The original event's listener arguments are passed to the native DOM event as a simple numbered Array under `event.detail.args`.
 See [dragula's list of events](https://github.com/bevacqua/dragula#drakeon-events) for the listener arguments.

 ### Example: Asking for Confirmation on the `drop` Event